 Annual fees for 2016/17 academic year are:

-For further information on how to go about paying your fees, early payment discount, alumni discount and payment forms please see the fees section of the University website.
+For further information on how to go about paying your fees, early payment discount, alumni discount and payment forms please see the finance section of the University website.